-The operational success of CIRM 2.0 is built upon.
+CIRM 2.0 is built upon four basic concepts key to its success.
+These are:

-Coordination: With the adoption of CIRM 2.0, there are now complete and continuous funding pathways available for all potential successful project outcomes (therapeutic, device, diagnostic or tool).
-New award opportunities now happen according to a predefined schedule with each program type offered multiple times a year, allowing potential applicants the opportunity to prepare and file at the time most optimal to their project.
+Coordination: Central to CIRM 2.0 functionality is the creation of linkages between stages of research, such that the product of each successful investment is the prerequisite for the next investment in the development pipeline for the therapy or technology.
+With the adoption of CIRM 2.0, there are also now complete and continuous funding pathways available for all potential successful project outcomes (therapeutic, device, diagnostic or tool).
+Finally, new award opportunities now happen according to a predefined schedule with each program type offered multiple times a year, allowing potential applicants the opportunity to prepare and file at the time most optimal to their project.
 Furthermore, these schedules are timed so that programs can progress from one stage to the next without interruption.

 Speed: CIRM 2.0 seeks to speed up all aspects of how the Institute operates.
-From holding more frequent application review cycles to generating contracting templates, CIRM has been able to reduce the cycle time of its Clinical Program from 22 months to approximately 120 days.
+From holding more frequent application review cycles to generating contracting templates, CIRM has been able to reduce the cycle time of its Clinical Program from 22 months to just 100 days.
 Timing of new awards and linkages means no down time.
-The Institute also realigned its financial payments to progress against a series of milestones established to drive timely performance.
+The Institute also modified its financial payments so they align with progress against a series of milestones established to drive timely performance.
 Disincentives to awardees completing their projects early have also been removed.

-Partnerships: Under CIRM 2.0, the Institute does not act as a passive funding source, but instead is an active investor, devoting significant internal resources and leveraging its vast external team of world-class subject matter experts to advance the projects it selects.
-This creates a true partnership that accelerates projects and gives them the greatest opportunity for success.

-Patients: Patients are at the heart of our mission and, accordingly, we make sure their input affects decision-making.
-Patient Advocates of the GWG are now assigned to the review of every application.
-After approval, each clinical project will be partnered with a project-specific Clinical Advisory Panel (CAP) to guide it forward.
+- Partnerships: Under CIRM 2.0, the Institute does not act as a passive funding source, but instead is an active investor, devoting significant internal resources and leveraging its vast external team of world-class subject matter experts to advance the projects it selects.
+This creates true a partnership that accelerates projects and gives them the greatest opportunity for success. - Patients: Patients are at the heart of our mission and accordingly we are making sure their input affects decision-making.
+ICOC Patient Advocates are now assigned to the review of every application.
+After approval, each project will be partnered with a project-specific Clinical Advisory Panel (CAP) to guide it forward.
 Importantly, every panel will include at least one patient advisor with first-hand experience of the specific condition, who will provide input, recommendations and the appropriate sense of urgency that can only come from the perspective of someone living with the disease.